interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 Parameters  are defined using the syntax of a yaml file.
 The _target_ expression is used when you need to pass a python class.

+##Logging

+The application uses Mlflow and Tensorboard for logging.
+For installation refers to the official documentation. <br>
+In case of a local setup the python installation should be enough.
+To launch mlflow

+> mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./artifacts --host ip adress --port 5005

+- --backend-store-uri: the database that will be used to store data. sqlite is the default db but other databases can  be used.
+- --default-artifact-root: mlflow directory where data will be stored.
+Logged model will be found here
+- --host: the ip adress of the server.
+Put it to 0.0.0.0 if you work behind a proxy.
+- --port: 5005 is the default port.

+To launch tensorboard

+> tensorboard --logdir logdir --host ip --port 6000

+- --logdir: tensorboard root directory.
+- --host: the ip adress of the server.
+Put it to 0.0.0.0 if you work behind a proxy.
+- --port: 6000 is the default port.